VibeUE

 4. 4

-Want to use VS Code, Claude Desktop, or Cursor to control Unreal?
+Want to use Claude Code, GitHub Copilot, Cursor, Antigravity, or Claude Desktop to control Unreal?
 VibeUE includes a built-in HTTP MCP server.

 Enable the MCP Server